gemfarmer/game-demo/_examples/part4.md

 ---
 layout: default
-title: Part 2
+title: Part 4
 permalink: /examples/4/
 next_page: /examples/5/
-previous_page: /examples/1/
+previous_page: /examples/3/
-subtitle: Create a world!
+subtitle: Add physics!
 ---

-With the same method as we created the star, we can create a backdrop for our game!
+In the last slide, we added an avatar, but it fell through the floor.
+We hadn't allowed the avatar to interact with the environment, so to us, it looks more like a collage than a game.